280 dorms in Copenhagen

 6. GET STARTED

-follow the link references for each college and find the application site.
+follow the link references for each dormitory and find the application site.

 Motivated application